bexchauveto/energie-vin/README.md

 ## Proof of concept

-The proof of concept focus on the backend part with rest API allowing a front end to be plugged in and the ingester receiving data from mocked wine scrapper.
+The proof of concept focus on the backend part with rest API allowing a front end to be plugged in and the ingester receiving data from mocked wine scrapper using RabbitMQ Queue.
 It will show how data is integrated into the system and how user can access it.

 ### What is done

+API endpoints have been created and allow the:

-The basic user can:
+- The basic user can:
   - access the list of wines
   - search from the wines list using criteria
   - register to the website

-The registered user also can:
+- The registered user also can:
   - access a specific wine bottle information such as producer, color, current price, expert score, past price.
   - create wishlist with criteria

-The wine expert also can:
+- The wine expert also can:
   - provide opinion about a wine bottle based on a score out of 100 and a written commentary.

 ### Limits and Improvements